Colorectal cancer: epidemiology and screening results

 • Age structure of patients

 Colorectal cancer markedly affects patients in working age.
-The typical age of Czech colorectal cancer patients is between 65 and 74 years, but almost 18% of all patients are under the age of 60 (Figs. 9a-c).
+The typical age of Czech colorectal cancer patients is between 65 and 79 years, but 19% of all patients are under the age of 60 (Figs. 9a-c).
 The profiles of age-specific incidence rates for colorectal cancer (Figs. 10a-c) demonstrate the importance of the problem that colorectal cancer presents in oldest groups of the Czech population.

 Figure 9a: Age structure of patients with C18–C20, both sexes.
 Data source: NOR